 Apple Silicon processors have been used in the iPhone and iPad for years, and now they are being used in the Mac.
 Apple released the first three Macs running custom silicon in November 2020— the Mac mini, MacBook Air, and 13-inch MacBook Pro.

-A different report says that Apple could include a 32-core processor in the M-series based desktop Mac.
-Single core and multi core processing in the M1 have already proven to be better than nearly all of Intel's offerings, so a 32-core M-series processor could be a monster.
+A different report says that Apple could include a 32-core processor in the M-series-based desktop Mac.
+Single-core and multi-core processing in the M1 has already proven to be better than nearly all of Intel's offerings, so a 32-core high-end processor could be a monster.

-The thermal overhead of M-series processors is much smaller than Intel varients, thus Apple could use a much smaller casing.
+The thermal overhead of M-series processors is much smaller than Intel variants which means Apple could use a much smaller casing.
 Jon Prosser shared a render of the possible "Mac Pro mini" design described as having a compute unit on the bottom and heat sync on top.

 Mac Pro Design and Technology